SEC Enforcement Actions Database

 Searching for Specific Companies

 If you are interested in enforcement actions involving specific companies, you can use the ticker or cik filters.
-The example will return actions involving eToro (ticker: ETOR, CIK: 1493318).
+The example will return actions involving Archer-Daniels-Midland (ticker: ADM, CIK: 7084).

 Response Structure